 Michael Darling’s first novel, Got Luck, was released on St. Patrick’s Day, March 17th, 2016.
 Perfectly appropriate since the novel borrows from Celtic mythology and the Irish Gaelic language.
-The novel hit #1 on Amazon in December 2016.
+The novel hit #1 on Amazon in December 2016 and launched the Behindbeyond series, which currently includes a sequel, Got Hope, and two short stories, also available here and on Amazon.

 Police-officer-turned-private-investigator Goethe “Got” Luck is known for rolling with the punches and never taking anything too seriously.
 When he picks up a seemingly dead-end murder case, his life begins to take a crazy turn.
 Shot at, chased by people he has never met, and attacked by an invisible liondog, Got quickly learns that there is more to this world than meets the eye.